aptos-foundation/AIPs/aips/aip-66.md

 **[`PublicKeyCredentialUserEntity`](https://www.w3.org/TR/webauthn-3/#dictdef-publickeycredentialuserentity)**

 Each authenticator stores a [credentials map](https://www.w3.org/TR/webauthn-3/#authenticator-credentials-map), a map from ([`rpId`](https://www.w3.org/TR/webauthn-3/#public-key-credential-source-rpid), [[`userHandle`](https://www.w3.org/TR/webauthn-3/#public-key-credential-source-userhandle)]) to public key credential source.
-For context, a [user handle](https://www.w3.org/TR/webauthn-3/#user-handle) is a unique id for the credential, similar to a `credentialId`, but chosen by the wallet instead of the authenticator.
+For context, a [user handle](https://www.w3.org/TR/webauthn-3/#user-handle) is a unique id for the credential, similar to a `credentialId`, but chosen by the wallet instead of the WebAuthn Authenticator.
 If the user creates another credential with the same `userHandle` as an existing credential on that authenticator (on that user's device/platform), it will **OVERWRITE** the existing credential, thus overwriting the private key associated with a passkey account.
 To avoid this, it is **IMPERATIVE** for the wallet to maintain a list of previously registered credentials and corresponding user handles.

 #### Registration Response